-Charging of batteries can be done via 12v from the vehicle alternator when the engine is running or 240v EHU when plugged into the mains.
-Depending on how you decide to have your installation done.
-It’s usually preferable to have both options.
+Charging of batteries can be done via 12v from the vehicle alternator when the engine is running, or 240v EHU when plugged into the mains.
+You can decide how to have your installation done, it’s usually preferable to have both options.

 240v charging can be done in a couple of ways:

 - A stand alone battery charger.
 This requires a quick coupling to your leisure battery or easy access to the terminals to allow charging.
 This is the cheapest way of being able to charge an additional leisure battery, but is not that practical for regular use.

 Charging by 240v is the best way to charge your leisure battery.
 This is because the charge is normally at a consistent rate and is a much higher amp than possible from a standard vehicle alternator.
 You have to bear in mind that it can take up to 15 hours to fully charge a 100amp leisure battery via a 12v charging system running from the vehicle's engine.
 Alternators don’t have this amount of surplus; consistent power and a 15 hour journey is not generally practical every time you wish to charge your leisure battery!